 If you become aware of a security issue, please contact Verizon's Security Control Center.
 We will work with you to address any problems.

-We strive to keep our customer records as accurate as possible.
-You may correct or update your Verizon customer information by calling a Verizon customer service representative at 1-800-VERIZON or by accessing your account online and providing the updated information there.
-Similarly, updates can be made to your Verizon Wireless account by calling a Verizon Wireless customer service representative at 1-800-922-0204 or contact us online.
+We want our customer records to be as accurate as possible.
+You may correct or update your Verizon wireline customer information by calling customer service at 1-800-VERIZON or online.
+You can update your Verizon Wireless account by calling a customer service at 1-800-922-0204 or online.
 Verizon Enterprise Services customers may update their information by contacting their account manager.
-Verizon Vehicle customers may change or update their contact information by calling 1-800-711-5800.
-Registered AOL users may access and update their registration information and any billing or shipping information by visiting My Account.
+Verizon Connect customers may change or update their contact information by calling 1-800-711-5800.

-Some Verizon websites, apps and services may allow you to participate in web log ("blog") discussions, message boards, chat rooms, and other forms of social networking and to post reviews.
-Please be aware that these forums are accessible to others.
-We urge you to not submit any personally identifiable information to these forums because any information you post can be read, collected, shared, or otherwise used by anyone who accesses the forum.
-Verizon is not responsible for the information you choose to submit in these forums.
+Some Verizon websites, apps and services allow you to participate in blog discussions, message boards, chat rooms, and other forms of social networking and to post reviews.
+These forums are accessible to others and information you post can be read, collected, shared, or otherwise used by anyone who accesses the forum.
 If you post content to information sharing forums, including any information about the movies you rent or view, you are doing so by choice and you are providing consent to the disclosure of this information.

 Verizon Privacy Office